veien - the way of the viking warrior - tyr neilsen - glima

-Veien is a Norwegian word meaning the way, path or road, and is used to describe the way of the Viking warrior.
+Veien is a Norwegian word meaning the way, path or road.
+My teacher used veien to describe the way of the Viking warrior.
 This way was based on a strict code of ethics from the Viking clan code, the Viking code for doing business, and the code of brotherhood to fellow warriors.

 Veien defines the codified Viking way of life, originating from Viking values of loyalty, honor, honesty, courage, respect, strength, perseverance, discipline, industriousness, self-reliance, generosity and justice.
 This moral and spiritual code can be found within the 13th century Scandinavian documents of Hávamál (the sayings of the high one), the Biærköa rætter (Birka Law) and Konungs skuggsjá (Kings Mirror).